“Surmountable: How Citizens from Selma to Seoul Changed the World” On Sale Now

-After 2019 visits to scenes of historic protests on four continents, and interviews with legendary activists and thought leaders, the “Surmountable” book has a first draft and is being edited by long-time collaborator Dr. Nicholas De Bonis.
-Scenes and stories from the Standing Rock Sioux reservation, the Edmund Pettis Bridge in Selma, Maidan independence square in Kiev, Occupy Wall Street’s Zuccotti Park, Seoul’s Gwanghwamun Square, and interviews with Occupy/ Adbuster’s Kalle Lasn, Columbia University scholar Todd Gitlin, AEI’s Norm Ornstein, CATO’s Paul Matzko, C-SPAN’s Brian Lamb, the War Resisters League, the Electronic Frontier Foundation’s Rainey Reitman, historian Stephen Schlesinger, and many more.
-How do we engage effectively in the modern world and what stories might be gathered to inspire new generations of citizens to manifest the vision of the United States Constitution and its democratic ideals?
+After 2019 visits to scenes of historic protests on four continents, and interviews with legendary activists and thought leaders, the “Surmountable” book is available for sale.
+Settings include the Standing Rock Sioux reservation, the Edmund Pettus Bridge in Selma, Maidan independence square in Kyiv, Occupy Wall Street’s Zuccotti Park, Seoul’s Gwanghwamun Square, and interviews with Occupy/ Adbuster’s Kalle Lasn, Columbia University scholar Todd Gitlin, AEI’s Norm Ornstein, CATO’s Paul Matzko, C-SPAN’s Brian Lamb, the War Resisters League, the Electronic Frontier Foundation’s Rainey Reitman, historian Stephen Schlesinger, and many more.
+How do we engage effectively in the modern world and what stories might be gathered to inspire new generations of citizens to live the democratic ideals of the United States Constitution?
 Thanks to our more than 80 Kickstarter supporters who funded the worldwide travel to make the project happen.
-Co-author Adam Edwards and I will keep project supporters abreast of our progress as we move to publication , and of our plans for publicity and distribution.
+Order your copy here.

-“Full Moon over Koh Phangan” Interviews in Progress
+“Full Moon over Koh Phangan” Release Set for December 2021

 Koh Phangan is Thailand’s magic island, with a rich history and a host of odd, extraordinary characters.
-“Full Moon over Koh Phangan”will be the first-ever full-length nonfiction work documenting the early days of westerner migration to the island, and the people and events which make it an essential destination on the purpose-driven traveler circuit.
-Interviews are in progress (25 are complete) with resort and healing centre proprietors, restaurant owners, Thai monks and community leaders, real estate and business entrepreneurs, and those present from the early days pre-dating the legendary Full Moon Party.
+“Full Moon over Koh Phangan” will be the first-ever full-length nonfiction work documenting the early days of westerner migration to the island, and the people and events which make it an essential destination on the purpose-driven traveler circuit.
+Interviews are in progress (25 are complete) with resort and healing centre proprietors, restaurant owners, Thai community leaders, entrepreneurs, and those present from the early days pre-dating the legendary Full Moon Party.
 What to do, what to see, who to meet, why to visit will be explored in unique form, collecting oral histories from those with intimate perspectives on the one-of-a-kind experience that is life on the island.
-Publication of a sneak preview ebook due in late 2020, with an expanded paperback version slotted for 2021.

 Six Days at Ronnie Scott’s: Billy Cobham on Jazz Fusion and the Act of Creation